rackerlabs/otter/README.md

   removing other artifacts.
 - `make clean` removes all build-time artifacts, leaving the repository in a distributable state.
-- `make clear-dev-schema` first removes any existing development schema, then re-installs a fresh schema.

 ### Build and migrate Cassandra schemata